-Experimental drug helps diabetes patients lose weightJune 25th, 2012 in Medications /
+Experimental drug helps diabetes patients lose weightJune 25, 2012 in Medicine & Health / Medications

 An experimental drug helped significantly more overweight patients with diabetes shed pounds, compared with placebo, a new study finds.
 The results will be presented at The Endocrine Society's 94th Annual Meeting in Houston.

 "This new medication is promising because of the amount of weight loss it produces, the resultant improvement in important risk factors for diabetes, and, particularly in the lower dose studied, in its tolerability," said study lead author Donna H. Ryan, M.D., professor emeritus at Pennington Biomedical Research Center (LSU System) in Baton Rouge, LA.

 Diabetes treatment involves weight management and medications to control blood-sugar levels and risk factors.
 If left untreated, diabetes can increase the danger of developing heart and blood-vessel diseases.
 Since one of the main risk factors for all of these diseases is obesity, weight loss is important to both prevention and treatment.

 Focusing on type 2 diabetes, investigators found that patients who took the experimental weight-loss drug phentermine/topiramate, combined with diet and exercise modifications, were more likely to lose moderate amounts of weight than those who received a sugar-pill placebo and the diet and exercise intervention.